bioXgeo/IUCN_threats_by_traits/README.md

 ---

 The data file is not with this code.
-So first download the CSV of species into this folder or somewhere that you can access from R
+So first download the CSV of species into this folder or somewhere that you can access from R.

 ```
 source('traitr.R')  # I thought this was clever, but there packages named 'traits' and 'traitr' already exist